tenstorrent/pytorch2.0_ttnn/README.md

 # Tracer
 The tracer dump the information of fx graph such as node's op_name, args and shape.

-For example, you can run this test to parse the information
+For example, you can run this script to parse the information
 ```
-python3 -m unittest zootests/test_vision.py
+PYTHONPATH=`pwd` python3 tools/stat_torchvision.py
 ls stat/raw
 ```

 By default, the result will be stored at `stat/raw`, and you can run this script to generate the report
 ```
 python3 tools/generate_report.py